MLN888/CDIO2020Corona/README.md

 **usage:**

 To start the program run startPython.bat.
 When all cards have been identfied press the r key.
 The next step is to start the java program by running the startJava.bat file.
+The program is now up and running!

-Then you move the coresponding card, take an new image by focusing on the Python windowd and pressing spacebar.
-Then click the button in the Java GUI, and repeat until the Solitaire has been solved.
+To start playing, perform the move the Java GUI displays, and the focus on the Python window and press spacebar.
+Then press the button on the Java GUI, which in return will show the next move to perform.
+Repeat this until the solitarie is solved, or there isn't any more moves avalible.

+To exit the program, press escape while focused on the Python window, and simply close the Java window to exit it.

 Necessary Python packages: